[collection] Thierry Fourcassier: when the myth of a collector begins to crack, a personal reflection on passion and its illusions

 The birth of a myth

-The birth of a myth is rarely conscious.
-I believe all collectors create myths—never deliberately.
+In fact, the birth of a myth is never entirely conscious.
+I think all collectors end up creating myths.
+Never deliberately.
 It’s almost mechanical.

 When the same people consistently access what escapes us, we begin to attribute special qualities to them: